olincollege/cute-animals-reddit/README.md

 # Cute Reddit Animals on r/aww
+## Authors: Raiyan Siddique and An Grocki
+## Summary

+Our project aims to find the cutest animals in the r/aww subreddit by analyzing the top 1000 posts of all time and its comments on the subreddit.
+We create 3 visualizations to represent our data:
+1. Bar graphs to show how many total upvotes and total comments each animal has in the top 1000 posts.
+This visualization is used to decide the top 4 animals.
+2. Word Clouds that show what words are frequently used in the comments to describe the top 4 animals.
+3. Linear Time graphs to show over the years what proportion of upvotes and comments the top 4 animals have.
 ## Requirements
 Our code requires matplotlib, pandas, praw and wordcloud libraries to run correctly.
 Execute the folloiwng commands in the terminal to get those libraries.
 ```shell